TwiN/spring-as-backend/README.md

 		.anyRequest().authenticated()
 		.and()

-By doing so, any request to the API will redirect you to the default [login page](#login-page), except for:
+By doing so, any request to the API will redirect you to the default [login page](#login) except for:

 | Method |     Path      | Justification |
 |:------:|:-------------:|:-------------:|